 The best thing to know about naps, is that they will completely get messed up, but it’s so worth it!
 In my perfect world, if it works for everyone involved, I like C to have her first good, long nap at home, and then head to the trail for an afternoon hike.
 That way she’s happy and well-rested.
 Once we get going, there’s so much fun and stimulation, that it’s mostly just cat naps for her – a little in the car, a little in the carrier.
 You may have a kid that naps the entire time in the carrier, and then you could actually plan hiking around nap time, but I feel more often than not, babes are excited about all they are surrounded with – C loves staring at the blowing trees!
 After we get home, C has a bath, and then she is wiped out and wants another long nap!

 Do you have any advice for hiking with a toddler?

 When I talked about changing your expectations for hiking with a baby, you also really need to change your expectations for hiking with a toddler.
 With babies, you can still go at a pretty good pace, but with toddlers doing the trail on their own little legs, everything is much slower.
-Be prepared to stop lots – I really suggest having a scavenger hunt (you can print one off my site, coming soon), and have lots and lots of snacks.
+Be prepared to stop lots – I really suggest having a scavenger hunt (you can print one here), and have lots and lots of snacks.
 I suggest starting with a very short distance and evaluate increasing the distance from there.
 It will take double the time with toddlers, so don’t expect to start with a 10km hike, by any means – don’t be shy to start with a 2km hike – it’s just getting out and doing it that’s most important.
 Plus it’s always nice to end on a high note, where the kids say that they had so much fun and ask to hike again!

 I hope I get to see and/or hear about your adventures exploring with baby!!